-The basis steps up by 10% if the investment is held for at least five years, and by an additional 5% if held for at least seven years.
+The basis steps up by 10% if the investment is held for at least five years.
+Add an additional 5% if held for at least seven years.

-A permanent exclusion from taxable income of capital gains from the sale or exchange of an investment in a qualified opportunity zone fund, if the investment is held for at least 10 years.
+Permanent exclusion from taxable income of capital gains from the sale or exchange of an investment in a qualified EO zone fund.

-Here is an overview of the over 8,700 Economic Opportunity Zones across the United States.
-To zoom in and take a closer look at each individual city and neighborhood, go to the interactive Opportunity Zone map.
+Here is an overview of the over 8,700 EO Zones across the United States.
+Zoom in and take a closer look at each individual city and neighborhood, at the interactive Opportunity Zone map.

-How to Take Advantage of Opportunity Zone Incentives with Solar
+How to Take Advantage of Zone Incentives with Solar

 Give us a call at 855-669-4387 or request a solar consultation online.